Small-bites technique: Precision in abdominal wall closure

 • Enhanced wound strength: 5mm step interval enhances initial wound strength.1,2

-• Reduced infection and hernia risk: Lowers incidence of SSIs and incisional hernias.3,5
+• Reduced infection and hernia risk: Lowers incidence of surgical site infections and incisional hernias.3,5

 • Reduced wound dehiscence: Precise suturing minimizes wound separation.6